-This is the entire plot of Circuit of Heaven by Dennis Danvers.
+- This is the entire plot of Circuit of Heaven by Dennis Danvers.
 99% or so of humanity has uploaded their consciousness into "The Bin", a giant computer storage that lets them all live virtual lives.
 Those who chose to remain behind live in a Crapsack World where everything's been abandoned.
 They are allowed to temporarily visit their relatives within The Bin, doing a temporary brain uploading.

-  - Mindscan by Robert J. Sawyer has this technology being commercialized.
+- Mindscan was built upon Identity Theft where it has this being commercialized.
 Rich people get what's essentially a super MRI that creates a perfect duplicate of the brain at the time and it gets uploaded into an android body.
 The originals then retire to a lunar colony that's extra-legal and the androids will claim to be the humans and designed to look like them at their peak of life.
-The book then revolves over What Measure Is A Nonhuman as the android version has to fight over its personhood.
+The book then revolves over What Measure Is A Nonhuman as one android version has to fight over her personhood.

 - This is common in Down and Out in the Magic Kingdom by Cory Doctorow.
 Anyone with enough Whuffie can backup themselves at will, a restore is made using a clone body.
 Since the process is so easy and basically free, it's common for people to swap their body for a clone-and-restore for things like the common cold.